-4.1 Introduction
+14.1 Introduction

-4.1.1 The Supplier shall develop and maintain a Security Management Plan in accordance with this Schedule.
+14.1.1 The Supplier shall develop and maintain a Security Management Plan in accordance with this Schedule.
 The Supplier shall thereafter comply with its obligations set out in the Security Management Plan.

-4.2 Content of the Security Management Plan
+14.2 Content of the Security Management Plan

-- 4.2.1 The Security Management Plan shall: - comply with the principles of security set out in Paragraph Security Standards and any other provisions of this Contract relevant to security; - b) identify the necessary delegated organisational roles for those responsible for ensuring it is complied with by the Supplier; - c) detail the process for managing any security risks from Subcontractors and third parties authorised by the Buyer with access to the Deliverables, processes associated with the provision of the Deliverables, the Buyer Premises, the Sites and any ICT, Information and data (including the Buyer's Confidential Information and the Government Data) and any system that could directly or indirectly have an impact on that Information, data and/or the Deliverables; - d) be developed to protect all aspects of the Deliverables and all processes associated with the provision of the Deliverables, including the Buyer Premises, the Sites, and any ICT, Information and data (including the Buyer's Confidential Information and the Government Data) to the extent used by the Buyer or the Supplier in connection with this Contract or in connection with any system that could directly or indirectly have an impact on that Information, data and/or the Deliverables: - e) set out the security measures to be implemented and maintained by the Supplier in relation to all aspects of the Deliverables and all processes associated with the provision of the Goods and/or Services and shall at all times comply with and specify security measures and procedures which are sufficient to ensure that the Deliverables comply with the provisions of this Contract; - f) set out the plans for transitioning all security arrangements and responsibilities for the Supplier to meet the full obligations of the security requirements set out in this Contract and, where necessary in accordance with the Security Policy as set out in Paragraph The Supplier shall comply with the requirements in this Schedule in respect of the Security Management Plan.
-Where specified by a Buyer it shall also comply with the Security Policy and shall ensure
+- 14.2.1 The Security Management Plan shall: - (a) comply with the principles of security set out in Paragraph 13 and any other provisions of this Contract relevant to security; - (b) identify the necessary delegated organisational roles for those responsible for ensuring it is complied with by the Supplier; - detail the process for managing any security risks from Subcontractors and third parties authorised by the Buyer with access to the Deliverables, processes associated with the provision of the Deliverables, the Buyer Premises, the Sites and any ICT, Information and data (including the Buyer's Confidential Information and the Government Data) and any system that could directly or indirectly have an impact on that Information, data and/or the Deliverables;

-- that the Security Management Plan produced by the Supplier fully complies with the Security Policy.; and - g) be written in plain English in language which is readily comprehensible to the staff of the Supplier and the Buyer engaged in the provision of the Deliverables and shall only reference documents which are in the possession of the Parties or whose location is otherwise specified in this Schedule.
+- (d) be developed to protect all aspects of the Deliverables and all processes associated with the provision of the Deliverables, including the Buyer Premises, the Sites, and any ICT, Information and data (including the Buyer's Confidential Information and the Government Data) to the extent used by the Buyer or the Supplier in connection with this Contract or in connection with any system that could directly or indirectly have an impact on that Information, data and/or the Deliverables; - (e) set out the security measures to be implemented and maintained by the Supplier in relation to all aspects of the Deliverables and all processes associated with the provision of the Goods and/or Services and shall at all times comply with and specify security measures and procedures which are sufficient to ensure that the Deliverables comply with the provisions of this Contract; - (f) set out the plans for transitioning all security arrangements and responsibilities for the Supplier to meet the full obligations of the security requirements set out in this Contract and, where necessary in accordance with the Security Policy as set out in Paragraph 12.1 ; and - (g) be written in plain English in language which is readily comprehensible to the staff of the Supplier and the Buyer engaged in the provision of the Deliverables and shall only reference documents which are in the possession of the Parties or whose location is otherwise specified in this Schedule.

-4.3 Development of the Security Management Plan
+14.3 Development of the Security Management Plan